| |

 Beware of fast moving mosquitos!

 I made a big purchase today…my first motorbike helmet.
-I kind of feel like it is my first right of passage.
-Or maybe I should wait and label my first right of passage actually driving my own motorbike!
+I kind of feel like it is my first rite of passage.
+Or maybe I should label my first rite of passage as driving my own motorbike!
 No, that may need another title…like ‘Dumb Things I Do”.
-So for now – my helmet is the first step.
-I can safely say that I never thought I would own my own motorbike helmet; but then again I never would have predicted that I would be living in Vietnam.
+So, for now – my helmet is the first step.
+I can safely say that I never thought I would own my own motorbike helmet, but then again, I never would have predicted that I would be living in Vietnam.

 My new helmet...a wise purchae in HCMC

 I’ve actually started to get used to riding on the back of a motorbike.
-I kind of imagine that I’m getting a core body workout as you have to use your abs to keep your balance.
+I imagine that I’m getting a core body workout, as you have to use your abs to keep your balance.
 Yes, I know this is stretching it, but when you have absolutely no exercise for 2 weeks, you start to get desperate.

 Reading while commuting